Nota-NetsPresso/netspresso-trainer/docs/components/training/schedulers.md

 In many training feature repositories, it is recommended to perform the entire training pipeline and check the log to see how the learning rate scheduler works.
 NetsPresso Trainer supports learning rate schedule simulation to allow users to easily understand the learning rate scheduler for their configured training recipe.
-By copying the training configuration into the simulator, users can see how the learning rate changes every epoch.
+By copying and pasting the training configuration into the simulator, users can see how the learning rate changes every epoch.

 > :warning: This simulation is not supported for some schedulers which adjust the learning rate dynamically with training results.